-It’s hard to move forward after the death of a mother.
+It’s hard to move forward after the loss of your mother.
 Here are some ways to wish her a blissful rest.

 “If I had a flower for every time I thought of you, I could walk in my own garden forever.” – Alfred, Lord Tennyson.

 A mom’s hug lasts long after she lets go.

 Mothers hold their children’s hands for a while, but their hearts forever.

 You are a beautiful mother, caring mom, and loving companion.
 My dad is so lucky to have found a woman like you in his life.
 May you rest in peace.

 Mom, rest easy in sleep eternal.